Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 CSGIS_Preflight_Planning_Document

-The general steps reviewed in this course included: image stitching, geo-referencing, derivation of orthomosaics and elevation models and image correction.
+This section covers image stitching, geo-referencing, derivation of orthomosaics and elevation models, and image correction.
 Also, we will review the importance of visually inspecting all drone images to rule out low-quality images (e.g., blurry or oblique) and minimize measurement error in the final data products.
 This module will also cover the use of Esri Drone2Map software to stitch together hundreds of separate images collected by drones in the field and geo-register them into orthomosaics.

 Geo-referencing

-One of the biggest challenges of coastal drone mapping is that a relatively homogeneous water surface leads to difficulties in registering images because the image mosaic algorithm usually needs some target on the image as a matching point to stitch together images with overlaying parts.
+One of the biggest challenges of coastal and forest drone mapping is that a relatively homogeneous surface leads to difficulties in registering images because the image mosaic algorithm usually needs some target on the image as a matching point to stitch together images with overlaying parts.

-For points on land, we used obvious objects, such as red buckets that could be easily identified in the drone image.
+For points on land, we used obvious objects, such as red buckets or orange traffic cones that could be easily identified in the drone image.
 For image referencing over the water, we used light-colored buoys with anchors fixed on the water surface to serve as the Ground Control Point (GCP).
 It is recommended to collect 10 points at each monitoring site.
 On land, use colorful objects, such as red buckets, that could be easily identified in the drone image.
 Over water, use light-colored buoys with anchors fixed on the water.
-When collecting GCP points, we recommended starting the GPS and wait until there were more than 12 satellites available for calculating the position.
+When collecting GCPs, we recommended starting the GPS and waiting until there are more than 12 satellites available for calculating the position.
 For each GCP location, we encourage to wait at least 90 seconds until the GPS signal became stable.
 Usually, GPS accuracy can reach 30-50 cm under cloudless weather conditions.
-For each GCP location, collecte 20 repeated measurements and use the average value as the input coordinates for geo-referencing.
+For each GCP location, collect 20 repeated measurements and use the average value as the input coordinates for geo-referencing.

 Note: ArcGIS and Drone2Map software packages could be downloaded from Esri.